PoporoDev/poporo/README.md

 ## Introduction

-Monero is a private, secure, untraceable, decentralised digital currency.
-You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

-**Privacy:** Monero uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
-This ensures that your purchases, receipts, and all transfers remain absolutely private by default.

-**Security:** Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
-Individual wallets have a 25 word mnemonic seed that is only displayed once, and can be written down to backup the wallet.
-Wallet files are encrypted with a passphrase to ensure they are useless if stolen.

-**Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Monero is able to ensure that transactions are not only untraceable, but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

-**Decentralization:** The utility of monero depends on its decentralised peer-to-peer consensus network - anyone should be able to run the monero software, validate the integrity of the blockchain, and participate in all aspects of the monero network using consumer-grade commodity hardware.
-Decentralization of the monero network is maintained by software development that minimizes the costs of running the monero software and inhibits the proliferation of specialized, non-commodity hardware.
+Poporo is a novel blockchain protocol based on the the Proof-of-Proof (“POP”) consensus algorithm - fork of Monero.

+POP Consensus is a consensus algorithm, refers to a new blockchain that implements its own security, decentralization and eventually consistency by embedding special transactions into the other existing blockchain.

+The block header information of the POP chain is written into the block of the host blockchain.
+If the attacker wants to attack by means of blockchain recombination, the host blockchain needs to be reconstructed first.
+And if the host blockchain has a high safety, the security of the POP chain will be high.

+Since Bitcoin has been running for a long time, and POW consensus algorithm has the highest computing power, Bitcoin has the highest security.
+Therefore, the blockchain using POP algorithm generally targets Bitcoin to achieve its own security at the current stage.

+## Difference from Monero
+**Consensus:** Poporo adopted a new POP consensus algorithm, which is utility the security of the Bitcoin, and to avoid the repetedly change of consensus algorithm of Monero, to avoid the using of ASIC mining machines.

+**Replay Protection:** Poporo added the replay protection of the transaction, to avoid the replay attack for the Poporo.
+Which will let user lose the Poporo if he spended the Monero in the same address of Poporo, and vice versa.

 ## About this project

-This is the core implementation of Monero.
+This is the core implementation of Poporo.
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
-There are no restrictions on anyone creating an alternative implementation of Monero that uses the protocol and network in a compatible manner.
+There are no restrictions on anyone creating an alternative implementation of Poporo that uses the protocol and network in a compatible manner.

 As with many development projects, the repository on Github is considered to be the "staging" area for the latest changes.
 Before changes are merged into that branch on the main repository, they are tested by individual developers in their own branches, submitted as a pull request, and then subsequently tested by contributors who focus on testing and code reviews.
 That having been said, the repository should be carefully considered before using it in a production environment, unless there is a patch in the repository for a particular show-stopping issue you are experiencing.
 It is generally a better idea to use a tagged release for stability.

-**Anyone is welcome to contribute to Monero's codebase!** If you have a fix or code change, feel free to submit it as a pull request directly to the "master" branch.
+**Anyone is welcome to contribute to Poporo's codebase!** If you have a fix or code change, feel free to submit it as a pull request directly to the "master" branch.
 In cases where the change is relatively small or does not affect other parts of the codebase it may be merged in immediately by any one of the collaborators.
 On the other hand, if the change is particularly large or complex, it is expected that it will be discussed at length either well in advance of the pull request being submitted, or even directly on the pull request.

 ## Supporting the project

 Monero is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Both Monero and Bitcoin donations can be made to **donate.getmonero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
 Alternatively you can send XMR to the Monero donation address via the `donate` command (type `help` in the command-line wallet for details).

-The Monero donation address is: `44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`)
+The Monero donation address is: `42177qYbkCKe4SjiYKecZLDXR9ksJEvhWZy7qAoV33fminMLH8v8P53X2Fbx8Ax4baQ6S4zHrvBpEeiALywcJXP3AR3q1Nj` (viewkey: `e042baf5b26a2a9feb8aa1ca9383783dfbbfc2855a66afa026b7d3f0f5b5c407`)

-The Bitcoin donation address is: `1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H`
+The Bitcoin donation address is: `3CHWBNWzh8RhgHFHFtAo6ZzyDD9aBAABcN`

 Core development funding and/or some supporting services are also graciously provided by sponsors: